 Supplements are one of the ways we can support brain health as we age.
 Acetyl-L-Carnitine (ALCAR) supplementation has shown increased levels of neurotransmitters in the hippocampus.
 Omega-3 fatty acids, curcumin, caffeine, and vitamins B12, folate, A, and E as well as the mineral zinc have all been shown to support a healthy brain.
 BioCurc® a form of highly potent curcumin, is a revolutionary supplement that supports cognition and is 400 times more absorbable than standard curcumin.
 Exercise and intermittent fasting also encourage new brain cell growth, while a high sugar, high fat diet discourages new brain cell growth.

 Want to find more supplements to help support healthy aging?
 It’s easy with Persona Nutrition.
 Just take a quick assessment to receive personalized vitamin recommendations based on your unique health and lifestyle needs.
-If you already know what you need or just want to see popular options, try Persona’s convenient Essential Packs.
 No matter which route you go, you’ll find supplements that could help you shine through your golden years.